oregon coast

 Klootchy Creek Sitka Spruce Giant

 The Klootchy Creek Sitka Spruce Giant (also known as the “Klootchy Creek Giant” or the “Seaside Spruce") is a nearly 800-year-old giant that used to hold the title of Oregon's biggest tree.
-A violent windstorm in 2006 caused a large amount of rotted wood to break free from the tree at the site of an old lightning scar and one year later, the tree fell victim to a second windstorm that broke off the trunk about 80 feet from the ground.
-In February 2011, the Oregon Parks Department had a further 40 feet or so of the remaining snag cut off, due to concerns about decaying wood falling from the trunk and putting visitors at risk.
+A violent windstorm in 2006 caused a large portion of rotted wood to break free from the tree at the site of an old lightning scar, and one year later, the tree fell victim to a second windstorm that broke off the trunk about 80 feet from the ground.
+In February 2011, the Oregon Parks Department had an additional 40 feet or so of the remaining snag cut off, due to concerns about decaying wood falling from the trunk and putting visitors at risk.

-Though no longer rising to its 200-foot height, the tree's 17-foot-diameter trunk and two fallen sections still convey to visitors the giant spruce's massive size.
+Though no longer rising to its 200-foot height, the tree's 17-foot-diameter trunk and two fallen sections still convey the giant spruce's massive size to visitors.
 The downed portions have been left in place to serve as nurse logs for a new generation of Klootchy Creek giants.
-At its height, it shared the title of world’s largest Sitka spruce with the Quinault Lake Spruce (and possibly the Queets Spruce) in Washington’s Olympic National Park.
+At its full height, it shared the title of the world’s largest Sitka spruce with the Quinault Lake Spruce (and possibly the Queets Spruce) in Washington’s Olympic National Park.

 Klootchy Creek Sitka Spruce Giant (or Seaside Spruce)